New Money (2017 film): Release

 The film had its world premiere in November 2017 at the Tallinn Black Nights Film Festival.
 It continued to play various film festivals including the 2018 Newport Beach Film Festival.
 It screened in competition at the 2018 Indie Memphis Film Festival, where it won both best poster and the audience award.

-The film was released on April 16, 2019 in the US by Gravitas Ventures, followed by a theatrical release in Germany and Austria.
+The film was released on April 16, 2019, in the US by Gravitas Ventures, followed by a theatrical release in Germany and Austria.

 Reception

 Critical response

-On Rotton Tomatoes, New Money has an approval rating of 60% based on 5 reviews.
+On Rotten Tomatoes, New Money has an approval rating of 60% based on 5 reviews.

 Film Threat gave the film a rating of 9 out of 10, calling it "a smart, engaging thriller.
 Kohl has delivered a perfectly encapsulated Coen brothers-style narrative with airtight precision...
 New Money serves as an excellent reminder of where desperation can lead if we let it get the better of us."

 Douglas Davidson, writing for Elements of Madness, wrote "New Money is a powder keg of emotion... beautifully shot, scored and performed."
 Vanessa Stewart of Mother of Movies singled out the performances, writing "The cast glow with perfectly-attuned performances... this is not a movie to be missed."
 David Duprey, writing for That Moment In, called the film "well made and deeply authentic".